pangle-zhang/RAG-example/README.md

 ### Auto Setup

-You can just run *setup.bat* script to setup the full enviroment.
+You can just run *setup.bat* script to setup the full environment.

     setup.bat